andrewyao16/andrewyao16.github.io/_pages/about.md

   enabled: false
 ---

 Hi!
-I'm **Yu Yao**, a researcher passionate about aerosol particles, clouds, and climate.
+I'm a researcher passionate about aerosol particles, clouds, and climate.

 I graduated from the University of Illinois at Urbana-Champaign in 2021 and am currently a postdoctoral associate at Cornell University, working with Professors [Natalie Mahowald](https://www.duffield.cornell.edu/people/natalie-m-mahowald/) and [Peter Hess](https://cals.cornell.edu/people/peter-george-mueller-hess) on atmospheric chemistry and climate modeling.